How do you get Herpes/How can you get it? HSV Causes:

 - The risk of passing the infection to the baby is highest if the mom first becomes infected during pregnancy.
 The risk for severe infection in the baby is much lower in recurrent outbreaks.

 - Babies of women who become infected during pregnancy are at risk for premature birth.
 The baby may develop brain infection (meningitis, encephalitis) , chronic skin infection, severe developmental delays, or death.

-- Women with a history of genital herpes who have occasional or no outbreaks rarely spread the infection to their babies.
+- Women with a history of genital HSV who have occasional or no outbreaks rarely spread the infection to their babies.

 – – – –